-- best versus other metropolitan areas in terms of travel delay created by congestion and fuel consumption due to congestion.
-The Travel Time Index (TTI), Commuter Stress Index, and congestion experienced by trucks metrics also perform well in comparison to other similar metropolitan areas. - Hillsborough, possibly due to its small compact size, has the highest walkability rating of all DCHC MPO communities.
-Chapel Hill has the next highest walkability ranking. - Most people that took our survey own a car, but want more biking and walking opportunities and more transit service. - The highest delay on the most important 12 highway corridors occurs on I-40 west of the US 15-501 exit. - 15-501 in Chatham County and I-40 have the largest transit mode shares.
+- The DCHC area performs the best versus other metropolitan areas in terms of travel delay created by congestion and fuel consumption due to congestion.
+The Travel Time Index (TTI) and congestion experienced by trucks metrics also perform well in comparison to other similar metropolitan areas. - Most people that took our survey own a car, but want more biking and walking opportunities and more transit service. - The highest percentage of delay (additional travel time) on the most important 12 highway corridors occurs on I-40(Durham). - Chapel Hill and Carrboro and Central Durham have the highest ratio of sidewalks to streets, though the connectivity ratios in these subareas leaves something to be desired.

-- Chapel Hill and Carrboro and Central Durham have the highest ratio of sidewalks to streets, though the connectivity ratios in these subareas leaves something to be desired. - Indexed to population, the entire DCHC MPO area is performing better than before in terms of emissions, fuel consumption, and transitpassenger miles, among others. - Segments of certain corridors, such as I-40, US 15-501, NC 147, and NC 54, are likely to experience severe recurring congestion. - Areas of recurring congestion occur mostly on major highways, while non-recurring congestion occurs more often on major city arterials as a result of crashes. - Transit serves transit-dependent populations in the DCHC MPO very well.
+- Indexed to population, the entire DCHC MPO area is performing better than before in terms of emissions, fuel consumption, and transitpassenger miles, among others. - Segments of certain corridors, such as I-40, US 15-501, NC 147, and NC 54, are likely to experience severe recurring congestion. - Areas of recurring congestion occur mostly on major highways, while non-recurring congestion occurs more often on major city arterials as a result of crashes. - Transit serves transit-dependent populations in the DCHC MPO very well.
 Transit service is focused on major downtowns in a spoke and hub system configuration. - Pedestrian and bicycle infrastructure and crossing improvements along 15-501, North Roxboro Street, Hillsborough Street in Durham, and across I-40 can enhance safety substantially and also reduce congestion.